Rafavermar/Scala-Spark-Insights/Readme.md

 12. **Spark Standalone Cluster** - Exploring setting up and managing a Spark standalone cluster for optimized data processing.
 13. **Tests** ([View Code](src/test/scala/week2))

+## Week 3: Apache Kafka
+This week focus on comprehensive basic and advanced streaming process systems.
+How to integrate Apache Spark and Kafka together with special attention to Spark Structured Streaming.
+1. **Apache Kafka integration within Spark architecture**
+   - Environment configuration
+   - Producers and consumers
+   - Streaming Kafka with Spark
+2. **Spark Structured Streaming

 ## Using Scala Class Objects and Worksheets
 Scala class objects serve as single instances of their definitions and are often used to store utility functions and constants.
 They provide a way to group similar functions or properties under a single namespace, which can enhance the modularity and reusability of your code.